-When an offer period begins, the offeree company must announce, as soon as possible and in any case by 7.15 am on the next business day, details of all classes of relevant securities issued by the company, together with the numbers of such securities in issue.
-An offeror or publicly identified potential offeror must also announce the same details relating to its relevant securities as soon as possible and in any case by 7.15 am on the business day following any announcement identifying it as an offeror or potential offeror, unless it has stated that its offer is likely to be solely in cash.
+When an offer period begins, the offeree company must announce, as soon as possible and in any case by 9.00 am on the next business day, details of all classes of relevant securities issued by the company, together with the numbers of such securities in issue.
+An offeror or publicly identified potential offeror must also announce the same details relating to its relevant securities by 9.00 am on the business day following any announcement identifying it as an offeror or potential offeror, unless it has stated that its offer is likely to be solely in cash.